ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 ### Key Question

-- How do I install and use the industry-standard [programming tools](../tools/programming-tools.md) that will help me to rigorously explore discrete structures with the Python programming language?
+- How do I install and use the industry-standard programming tools that will help me to rigorously explore discrete structures with the Python programming language?

 ### Reading Assignments

-- All written content in and all tutorials referenced in the [proactive technical skills](/technical-skills/introduction-technical-skills).
+- All written content in and tutorials referenced by the [proactive technical skills](/technical-skills/introduction-technical-skills).

 ## Preliminary Connections